kyungjae-lee/engineers-notebook/real-time-operating-systems/freertos-task-notification.md

   >
   > * `xTicksToWait`
   >
   >   The maximum time to wait in the Blocked state for a notification to be received if a notification is not already pending when `xTaskNotifyWait()` is called.
+(Basically, how many ticks it has to wait in the Blocked queue until the timeout.)
 The RTOS task does not consume any CPU time when it is in the Blocked state.
 The time is specified in RTOS tick periods.
 The `pdMS_TO_TICKS()` macro can be used to convert a time specified in milliseconds into a time specified in **ticks**.
   >
   > [!]
 Note: Notice that FreeRTOS APIs always take **ticks** as an argument instead of **milliseconds**.